openshift/oadp-operator/docs/config/resource_req_limits.md

 ### Setting resource limits and requests for Velero and Restic Pods

-In order to set specific resource(cpu, memory) `limits` and `requests` for the Velero pod, you need use the `veleroResourceAllocation` specification field in the `oadp_v1alpha1_velero_cr.yaml` file during the deployment.
+In order to set specific resource(cpu, memory) `limits` and `requests` for the Velero pod, you need use the `configuration.velero.podConfig.resourceAllocation` specification field in the `oadp_v1alpha1_dpa.yaml` file during the deployment.

-For instance, the `veleroResourceAllocation` can look somewhat similar to:
+For instance, the `configuration.velero.podConfig.resourceAllocation` can look somewhat similar to:

 ```
-veleroResourceAllocation:
+  configuration:
+    velero:
+      podConfig:
+        resourceAllocations:
           limits:
             cpu: "2"
             memory: 512Mi
           requests:
             cpu: 500m
             memory: 256Mi
 ```

-Similarly, you can use the `resticResourceAllocation` specification field for setting specific resource `limits` and `requests` for the Restic pods.
+Similarly, you can use the `configuration.restic.podConfig.resourceAllocation` specification field for setting specific resource `limits` and `requests` for the Restic pods.

 ```
-resticResourceAllocation:
+  configuration:
+    restic:
+      podConfig:
+        resourceAllocations:
           limits:
             cpu: "2"
             memory: 512Mi
           requests:
             cpu: 500m
             memory: 256Mi
 ```

 <b>Note:</b>
 - The values for the resource requests and limits flags follow the same format as [Kubernetes resource requirements](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/)
-- Also, if the `veleroResourceAllocation` / `resticResourceAllocation` is not defined by the user, then the default resources specification for Velero/Restic pod(s) is:
+- Also, if the `configuration.velero.podConfig.resourceAllocation` / `configuration.restic.podConfig.resourceAllocation` is not
+defined by the user, then the default resources specification for Velero/Restic pod(s) is: